CollegeDev/DonkeyGuard/README.md

 Please make sure that DonkeyGuard is activated inside the XposedFramework, otherwise it won't work.

+### Some application(s) force close after installing DonkeyGuard, what can I do?
+First make sure you're running the latest version of DonkeyGuard.
+If you're on the latest version and the application(s) doesn't stop to force close, please use the built-in feature "Report an error".
+If you're able to fetch logs (from logcat) by yourself, plase do not hesitate to send them to me with a little description about the possible bug.

+### I can't delete my settings from DonkeyGuard, what can I do?
+Until now, DonkeyGuard doesn't support to delete the settings you've made.
+You need to delete them manually by removing following files:

+* /data/system/settings.db
+* /data/system/settings.db-shm
+* /data/system/settings.db-wal

+Afterwards you need to reboot your device.

 ## Feature Descriptions
 ### Deny Modes
 In the preferences you can find two options: